soniaturcotte/soniaturcotte.com/writing/book-roundup-jan-march-2024.md

 I read [Pageboy](https://en.wikipedia.org/wiki/Pageboy_(memoir)) by Elliot Page because he’s trans.
 I was predisposed to read it generously, I wanted to like it.
 And I’m sorry but I just didn’t.
 There are descriptions of things that happened to Elliot which are so horrible and sad, and I feel a lot of sympathy for him as a person.
 But as a book it made Britney Spears seem like Shakespeare.
 These guys need to hire some ghostwriters.
 Or perhaps I am just not the audience for the celeb memoir.

 In contrast, [On Writing](https://en.wikipedia.org/wiki/On_Writing%3A_A_Memoir_of_the_Craft) by Stephen King was just spectacular.
 They call him the king for a reason.
 I wish I could read his novels but I’m too lily-livered to handle horror.
 I enjoyed the memoir sections more than the ‘toolbox’ section.
-His main tip seems to be, start writing in the morning and don't stop until you get to 2,000 words.
+His main tip seems to be, start writing in the morning and don’t stop until you get to 2,000 words.
+Babes, I would if I could.

 As a book about how to write, I did enjoy [A Memoir of My Former Self: A Life in Writing](https://app.thestorygraph.com/books/f34f619c-34ac-4977-88a7-ac341b64d711) by Hilary Mantel.
 It’s not ‘how to write’ from a craft perspective – for that I read the very boring [Writing Tools](https://app.thestorygraph.com/books/54c5bf76-c117-40f1-b95a-06f42ee79e24) – but Mantel makes you think about writing differently.
 I remember referencing it in class a lot.